threefoldtecharchive/0-stor/specs/daemon.md

-# 0-stor proxy
+# 0-stor daemon

 ## Goal
-Giving the client the option to become a proxy with a e.g. grpc interface so that e.g. python can instruct the proxy to send/receive files.
+Giving the client the option to become a daemon with a e.g. grpc interface so that e.g. python can instruct the daemon to manage data, permissions and namespaces.

 We do this to prevent to have to re-implement all the client logic in every language we use.